David Kaplan (pianist)

-David Kaplan is an American piano soloist and chamber musician.
+David Kaplan (born 1983) is an American piano soloist and chamber musician.
 He is currently on the faculty at the UCLA Herb Alpert School of Music.

 Biography

-Born in New York City to musical parents in 1983, David Kaplan is the son of Mark Kaplan, renowned violinist and pedagogue.
+Born in New York City to musical parents in 1983, David Kaplan is the son of violinist and pedagogue Mark Kaplan.
 Following his undergraduate studies at UCLA, he attended Yale School of Music where he studied under Claude Frank.
-David is also a Fulbright Scholar, and studied conducting with Lutz Köhler at the Universität der Künste in Berlin.
+Kaplan is also a Fulbright Scholar, and studied conducting with Lutz Köhler at the Universität der Künste in Berlin.